- Academic Honesty

 If the University is closed on a day when the Day Care Center is open, exempt employees at the Day Care Center are entitled to take a paid day off at a later date with the approval of and coordinated with their immediate supervisor(s).

-Supervisors of all essential personnel will award up to two additional days per fiscal year to essential employees whose work schedules prevent them from using severe weather days during the year.
+Supervisors of essential personnel will award up to two additional days per fiscal year to essential employees whose work schedules prevent them from using severe weather days during the year.

 Essential personnel are named by position within the following departments: Grounds, Maintenance, Housekeeping, Security, and Fricchione Day Care Center.